Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 Their financial situation improved somewhat after Stewart began receiving disability benefits for an injury he suffered years earlier.
 According to Neal, the injury happened when a mule fell on Stewart’s legs.

 Brian Pilsen, Neal’s son from a previous marriage, testified that he once witnessed Stewart hitting his mother.
-An ex-wife remembered Stewart having “violent tendencies.”
+An ex-wife remembered Stewart as having “violent tendencies.”

 “Big talk, no show,” Allred said.
 “You know what I mean?
 Just like he walked in on that rest home up there.
 He went in where he knew nobody could whip him.
 That was the cowardice in him.”